 For each event we bring together a diverse group of 35 to 40 enthusiastic and generous folks.
 Attendees are selected through an online application process.
 You can join our email list to be notified of future events.

 Everyone brings a zealous appetite to see, try, learn, collaborate, test, taste, burn, smell and smoke everything with insane enthusiasm.

 Tammy Tan, Eat Retreat alumni & owner of Spice Hound

 Kathryn Tomajan founded Eat Retreat in 2011.
 She is a certified olive oil taster and serves on the U.C.
 Davis California Sensory Panel, which grades olive oils from around the world.
 She holds a master’s degree from the University of Gastronomic Sciences in Pollenzo, Italy.

 Heather Marold Thomason learned to raise pastured animals from birth to slaughter at North Mountain Pastures in Pennsylvania.
-She’s now a butcher at Kensington Quarters, a butcher shop, restaurant and classroom opening Fall 2014 in Philadelphia.
+She’s now a butcher at Kensington Quarters, a butcher shop, restaurant and classroom in Philadelphia, PA.

 We are all so different, yet so like-minded.
 The event puts us into a perfect storm of collaborative cooking, eating, drinking and geographical isolation.
 It’s what makes Eat Retreat so addictively awesome.

 Mike Lee, Eat Retreat Alumni & founder of Studio Industries